kramse/security-courses/presentations/misc/automate-it-2017/worksheet.md

 ### Exercises pre-requisites

+- [ ] Use a Linux or Mac OS X, sorry
-- [ ] Install python on your laptop
+- [ ] Install Ansible on your laptop
 - [ ] Install OpenSSH compatible software
-- [ ] Optional: install your own virtual server using Ubuntu Xenial 16.04, dont forget to install python on the server you just created
+- [ ] Optional: install your own virtual server using Ubuntu Xenial 16.04, dont forget to install python on the server you just created, and openssh-server
-- [ ] Install Ansible on your laptop

 ### Exercises configure tools

-- [ ] Create SSH key, ssh-keygen -f .ssh/yourname
+- [ ] Create your SSH key pair, ssh-keygen -f .ssh/yourname
-- [ ] Install SSH key on server01,  ssh-copy-id -i .ssh/yourname manager@10.0.45.xxxx
+- [ ] Install your SSH public key on server01,  ssh-copy-id -i .ssh/yourname manager@10.0.45.xxxx
-- [ ] Run: ansible -i hosts.sitename -m ping server01
+- [ ] Run test: ansible -i hosts.sitename -m ping server01
 - [ ] Optional: continue to install key on other servers/devices

 ### Exercises run playbooks

 Which parts of this to run is up to you

-- [ ] Start looking at the supplied playbooks
+Start looking at the supplied playbooks.

 - [ ] ansible -i hosts.odn1 -m setup $HOST | grep hostname
 - [ ] Edit and run create-user.yml
 - [ ] Edit and run tasks/common.yml to check sshd_config
+- [ ] Work with group_vars

 Be curious read the playbooks, make changes, run them